bshack/white-label-view/README.md

 ## Extend

-example filename: ./view/default.js
+this example's filename: ./view/default.js

 ```
 import View from 'white-label-view';
-import myTemplate from '../template/element/button'; //this is a precompiled template in this instance
+import myTemplate from '../template/element/button'; //this is a precompiled handlebars template in this instance

 (() => {
     'use strict';